adybose/xnd/README.md

 # xnd

-XND is a PayID enabled wallet that can perform cross-chain transactions.
+XND is a PayID enabled non-custodial wallet that can perform cross-chain transactions.

 Just specify the PayID of the recipient along with the target currency, and XND will transfer the amount using the current exchange rate.

+Visit [xnd.money](https://xnd.money) to give it a try.

 ## Requirements